VfxCristi4no/Ninebot-G30-ESC-modding/README.md

   <br>
 *Credits: <a href="https://joeybabcock.me/">Joey Babcock</a> &<a href="https://discordapp.com/users/1030601422900834345"> Stoindl</a>*

 The second generation is based on the AT32 chip and connects to the motor via screwable connectors.
 This model was invented by the new G30 models in early 2022.
 The ESC is protected by a black plastic shell and therefore does not contain any silicone for water protection.
-In addition, the mosfets are held by a clamp, which presses the mosfets onto the housing with tension to generate heat dissipation.
+In addition, the mosfets are held by a clamp, which presses the mosfets onto the housing with tension to ensure heat dissipation.

 ---